Fifth Avenue, 5 A.M.: Audrey Hepburn, Breakfast at Tiffany’s, and the Dawn of the Modern Woman

 You just have to like dish (and who doesn’t).
 Paramount’s head of production hated the theme song — “Moon River.”
 Babe Paley smoked two packs of cigarettes a day, using an ivory holder.
 Marilyn Monroe lamented that she never had a home, “not with my own furniture.”
 Colette “discovered” Hepburn.
 Akira Kurosawa hated Mickey Rooney.

 You also have to be interested in a book that has an idea at the center of the narrative — how Audrey Hepburn, a “good girl princess” as pure as Doris Day, helped to change the American distaste for “bad girls” with a single movie.
-And, just as much, with “a little black dress” that even the least mouseburger of a secretary could afford.
+Let me be blunt: in the novel, Holly did not just party, she was a professional, a prostitute, or, as they used to be called, a call girl.
+And by casting the saintly Hepburn, that moral problem just… vanished.
+Hepburn, with one movie, inaugurated a general cleansing of girls who don’t color between the lines.
+Think: Carrie Bradshaw, Lena Dunham.

 And, finally, you have to respond to a writer who can tell a complicated story in 200 crisp pages — and who can, at will, fire off zingers like “Truman needed her [Babe Paley] too.
 She looked good on him.”
 Or this, also about Capote: “If you could measure a man’s ego by the length of his ego, then this one had no end.”

 What’s especially satisfying: where the story begins.
 Which is to say: much earlier than you think.
 In 1951, when Audrey Hepburn was not yet magic.
-With George Axelrod’s 1950s efforts to get sex — as an adult topic, and reated as such — into Hollywood movies.
+With George Axelrod’s 1950s efforts to get sex — as an adult topic, and treated as such — into Hollywood movies.
 With Truman Capote becoming Himself.
-In short, as in real life, the backstory is key.
+In short, as in real life, the back story is key.

 A feast of a book.